Unit 4 - Notes

 1. Process Creation using fork()

-The fork() system call is the primary mechanism used in Unix-like operating systems to create a new process.
+In Unix/Linux systems, the fork() system call is the primary mechanism for creating new processes.
 When a process calls fork(), it creates a duplicate of itself.
+The original process is called the Parent, and the new process is called the Child.

-A detailed schematic diagram illustrating the `fork()` system call.
-The diagram should show a centra...
+A flowchart diagram illustrating the execution flow of the fork() system call.
+The diagram starts wi...

 AI-generated image — may contain inaccuracies